danielpeter/specfem3d_globe/04_running_the_solver.md

 ![Comparison of the shape of a triangle and the Gaussian function actually used.](figures/gauss_vs_triangle_mod.jpg)
 <div class="figcaption" style="text-align:justify;font-size:80%"><span style="color:#9A9A9A">Figure: Comparison of the shape of a triangle and the Gaussian function actually used.</span></div>

 If you know the earthquake source in strike/dip/rake format rather than in `CMTSOLUTION` format, use the C code `utils/strike_dip_rake_to_CMTSOLUTION.c` to convert it.
 The conversion formulas are given for instance in (Aki and Richards 1980).
-Note that the (Aki and Richards 1980) convention is slightly different from the Harvard `CMTSOLUTION` convention (the sign of some components is different).
+Note that the (Aki and Richards 1980) convention is slightly different from the Global/Harvard `CMTSOLUTION` convention (the sign of some components is different).
 The C code outputs both.

 Centroid latitude and longitude should be provided in geographical coordinates.
 The code converts these coordinates to geocentric coordinates (Dahlen and Tromp 1998).
 Of course you may provide your own source representations by designing your own `CMTSOLUTION` file.
-Just make sure that the resulting file adheres to the Harvard CMT conventions (see Appendix [\[cha:Reference-Frame-Convention\]](#cha:Reference-Frame-Convention)).
-Note that the first line in the `CMTSOLUTION` file is the Preliminary Determination of Earthquakes (PDE) solution performed by the USGS NEIC, which is used as a seed for the Harvard CMT inversion.
+Just make sure that the resulting file adheres to the Global/Harvard CMT conventions (see Appendix [\[cha:Reference-Frame-Convention\]](#cha:Reference-Frame-Convention)).
+Note that the first line in the `CMTSOLUTION` file is the Preliminary Determination of Earthquakes (PDE) solution performed by the USGS NEIC, which is used as a seed for the Global/Harvard CMT inversion.
 The PDE solution is based upon P waves and often gives the hypocenter of the earthquake, i.e., the rupture initiation point, whereas the CMT solution gives the ‘centroid location’, which is the location with dominant moment release.
 The PDE solution is not used by our software package but must be present anyway in the first line of the file.

 In the current version of the code, the solver can run with a non-zero `time shift` in the `CMTSOLUTION` file.
 Thus one does not need to set `time shift` to zero as it was the case for previous versions of the code. `time shift` is only used for writing centroid time in the SAC headers (see Appendix [\[cha:SAC-headers\]](#cha:SAC-headers)).
 CMT time is obtained by adding `time shift` to the PDE time given in the first line in the `CMTSOLUTION` file.
 Therefore it is recommended not to modify `time shift` to have the correct timing information in the SAC headers without any post-processing of seismograms.